Geosphere-Austria/dataset-api-docs/src/index.md

 ## Feedback

-If you are having issues with the API or if you have suggestions, please open a new issue on [Github](https://github.com/Geosphere-Austria/dataset-api-docs).
+If you are facing issues with the API or if you have suggestions, please open a new issue on [Github](https://github.com/Geosphere-Austria/dataset-api-docs).

 If your request better fits in an e-mail, please contact **datahub.feedback@geosphere.at**